 Like meditation itself, mindfulness-based toys and activities are those that prompt concentration, like the Super Z Liquid Motion Bubbler, an Amazon favorite (its descending bubbles have a soothing effect on children with autism).
 The book 2, 4, 6, 8 This Is How We Regulate: 75 Play Therapy Activities to Increase Mindfulness in Children, also available on Amazon, is also chock full of ideas for activities that incorporate mindfulness, especially for children with autism.

 Even if you don’t opt for specific toys, introducing the concept of mindfulness into your child’s life may have benefits.
-From reducing stress and anxiety to helping with concentration and better sleep, research shows mindfulness can be a game-changer for some, especially those with high anxiety or autism spectrum disorders.
+From reducing stress and anxiety to helping with concentration and better sleep, research shows mindfulness can be a game-changer for some, especially those with high anxiety or autism.
 It can help build self-awareness and self-management skills, so their feelings don’t engulf them every time they have them.